Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 • One APOEJK2-WH between two to four desks.

-• Ideal for open offices and hot-desking layouts.
+• Ideal for open offices, hot-desking and high change rates.

 TV wall / AV pattern

-• POE-Jack® behind a display, feeding an HDMI-over-IP receiver, a POEJK-DS1 signage player and a small switch or AP if required.
+• Plate behind a display, feeding an HDMI-over-IP receiver, a POEJK-DS1 signage player and a local AP if required.

 Touch panel / control wall